Altona-Kiel Railway Company: Construction and opening

 Construction of the 105 km long line started in March 1843, originally as single-track except in Kiel, Neumünster and Altona to let two trains in opposite directions pass.
 The chief engineer (in 1845 promoted to executive director of the company) was Edward Dietz, who had previously worked for the Leipzig–Dresden Railway Company.
-It was opened under the name of the Christian VIII Baltic Railway (Danish: Christian VIII Østersøen Jernbane) on 18 September 1844, the birthday of the king, with a ceremony in the train hall of the not yet completed Altona station and the first rail service to Kiel (travel time: three hours).
+It was opened under the name of the Christian VIII Baltic Railway (German: Christian VIII.
+Ostseebahn, Danish: Christian VIII's Østersøbane) on 18 September 1844, the birthday of the king, with a ceremony in the train hall of the not yet completed Altona station and the first rail service to Kiel (travel time: three hours).
 This was the first railway line in the Danish state.
 It was originally equipped with ten locomotives, eight tenders, 37 carriages and 50 freight wagons.
 The speed limit was 45 km/h during the day and 30 km/h by darkness.

 The rolling stock was ordered after an international tender.
 Five steam locomotives with an 1A1 wheel arrangement were built by the companies of Kitson, Thompson & Hewitson of Leeds and R and W Hawthorn of Newcastle.
 Tenders were built by Wöhlert in Berlin.
 Carriages were supplied by Röhe & Wienbarg of Altona.
 Parcel and freight wagons were supplied by Meyer of Uetersen, Knupper of Altona and Schweffel & Howaldt of Kiel.